 Buddhist statues are not decorative objects.
 The acquisition of a statue implies that one wishes to 1) use it for one's personal practice and 2) devote an altar or a privileged place to it.
 It is not desirable to use a statue as a bookweight or for any purpose other than practice.

 1.9.2 In an apartment

-The statues should be placed in a high, clean place and separated from more "worldly" materials.
+It is advisable that your Buddhist statue be placed in an elevated, clean place and be separated from more "mundane" products.
 Other objects should not be placed above Dharma statues.

 1.9.3 In a garden

 The Buddhist statue will always have to face your house to transmit a positive influence.
 You should also avoid placing a Buddhist statue on the floor.
 This is considered disrespectful.
 A solid piece of rock or marble is preferable to place your Buddhist statue on it.

 1.10 The end of your relationship - What to do?

 If you don't want to keep your Buddha statue, don't throw it away!

 Contact the nearest Buddhist center and make a donation.
 By doing so, the statue will bring you merit until the end of your relationship.